ppv-1/redact-demon/README.md

 * Google Chrome

 ### Installation
-**Important: If you follow the optional step (needs ~4GB of space), the extension will start up faster since it won’t have to re-download the NER model.**
+**Important: If you follow the optional steps (needs ~4GB of space), the extension will start up faster since it won’t have to re-download the NER model.**